 He studied economics in college and graduated with a Bachelor's Degree, followed by a Master's Degree in Business Administration and Applied Economics.
 He then went on to becoming a highly acclaimed digital project manager working with Saatchi and Saatchi Brussels, The European Commission, HP, and other globally renowned organizations.

 After 6 years working in digital strategy, he decided to pursue further education in his passion: “I guess some urges do surface over time, so when I learned about Sotheby’s Institute of Art, I knew this would be a chance to start a new chapter in my life, as I was already dabbling in gallery projects, but had no ‘real’ knowledge of the art world, its inner mechanism, and art history.”
 This industry outsider would soon become an art world pioneer.
-Van Melkebeke started at Sotheby's Institute in London, then declined a job offer at a gallery in Belgium to move to New York and do his Masters in Contemporary Art.
+Van Melkebeke started by taking a semester course at Sotheby's Institute in London, then declined a job offer at a gallery in Belgium to move to New York and do his Masters in Contemporary Art.

 "I feel part of something bigger, creating something new, being part of the present and the future.”